ryuwd/lhcbdirac-grid/README.md

         - when inside a grid job, how to map the `LFN` to the physical file location inside the job? i.e. when DIRAC resolves the `InputData` + downloads the file before starting the job.

         - To test if this would work, I created https://github.com/ryuwd/snakemake/compare/main...ryuwd:roneil/DiracRemote to support upload / download of files with `lb-dirac` to/from CERN-USER storage (if uploading) or any SE if downloading.
-Still needs test.
+Upload / download works fine.
+Needs test to see if it works in a grid job.

 ## Setup